 If your project is in Production, you will need to enter Draft Mode before you can change language settings or provide translations.
 Once you have entered Draft Mode, the MLM options will become available to you.
 Make sure to Save Changes in the MLM module AND submit your drafted changes.
 The changes you make will not go into effect unless you do both of these things.

 Important note: REDCap administrators normally review changes to your project to ensure that you aren't making changes that corrupt your data (for example, changing the labels of multiple choice options that already have data saved.)
 If you make changes to translations, you must ensure you are not corrupting your existing data.
 REDCap administrators will not be able to verify that the changes you make are not qualitatively impacting existing data.

 The "Settings" tab provides helpful options for you to test and troubleshoot Multi-Langauge setup.
 You have the option to highlight any untranslated text in both data entry and survey mode.
 You can also back up your existing translations by creating a translation snapshot.

-Multi-Language Support Action Tags
+Multi-Language Support Action Tags & URL Parameters

 - @LANGUAGE-CURRENT-FORM: Captures the language currently used on a data entry form.

 - @LANGUAGE-CURRENT-SURVEY: Captures the language currently used on a survey.

 - @LANGUAGE-FORCE: Forces display of an instrument in a specific language.

 - @LANGUAGE-FORCE-FORM: forces display of a specific, for a data entry form.